kyahikaru/scholarly-knowledge-graph/README.md

 End-to-end NLP pipeline for constructing a knowledge graph from scholarly research papers.

-This project implements an end-to-end pipeline for constructing a knowledge graph from NLP research papers.
+This project implements an end to end pipeline for constructing a knowledge graph from NLP research papers.
 The system processes scholarly PDF documents, extracts important entities such as tasks and datasets, identifies relationships between them, and stores the results in a Neo4j graph database.
 The resulting graph can be queried, visualized, and analyzed using standard graph statistics and link prediction metrics.
 The project is designed as a reproducible research engineering system rather than a standalone machine learning model.

 ## Example Knowledge Graph

 ![Knowledge Graph](docs./evaluation_results.png)

 Figure 1: Example knowledge graph generated from the processed research paper corpus.
 The graph captures relationships between entities extracted from scholarly papers.
-In this prototype, task and dataset entities are connected using heuristic relations derived from sentence co-occurrence.
+In this prototype, task and dataset entities are connected using heuristic relations derived from sentence co occurrence.

 ## System Architecture

 ![Pipeline Architecture](docs./pipeline_architecture.png)

-Figure 2: End-to-end pipeline for scholarly knowledge graph construction.
+Figure 2: End to end pipeline for scholarly knowledge graph construction.
 The pipeline consists of the following stages.
 Document ingestion loads research papers from PDF format.
 Preprocessing cleans the raw documents and converts them into structured text.
 Sentence segmentation splits the text into individual sentences for downstream processing.
 Entity extraction uses a BiLSTM-CRF model to identify entities such as tasks and datasets.
 Entity normalization consolidates extracted mentions into canonical entities.
 Relation extraction applies heuristic rules to detect relationships between entities based on sentence co-occurrence.
 Graph construction transforms entities and relations into graph nodes and edges.
 Graph storage saves the resulting graph in a Neo4j database.
 Finally, evaluation computes graph statistics and link prediction metrics to analyze the structure of the generated knowledge graph.

 ## Evaluation Results